WASdev/azure.liberty.aks/docs/howto-update-offer-in-partner-center.md

 #### Preconditions for running the scripts to set the secrets

+1. Ensure the Azure ID that is currently logged in when running the scripts has the `Global Administrator` Azure AD role.
 1. Ensure the Azure CLI is installed on a supported UNIX-like environment.
 See [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli). **Sign in to Azure using the Azure CLI**.
 After installation, sign in to the correct tenant.
 The actions will create Azure resources in this signed-in tenant.
 1. Ensure the GitHub CLI is installed on the same environment as the preceding step.
 See [Installation](https://cli.github.com/manual/installation).
 Note: If working on macOS, we highly recommend Homebrew.
 Visit https://brew.sh/ for instructions on installing Homebrew. **Authenticate to GitHub**.
 After installation, use `gh auth login` to sign in to GitHub.
 You'll need a sufficiently empowered `PERSONAL ACCESS TOKEN` for this repository.
 1. Clone this repository into the environment from the preceding steps.